jacobwolson/feedreader-testing-udacity-fend-project-4-grow-with-google-scholarship-jasmine/README.md

 * The code used for checking if an element has a certain class using plain JavaScript was inspired by a May 2, 2013 [post by user "Damien" on Stack Overflow](https://stackoverflow.com/a/16337545).

+* Suggestions made by Udacity reviewers in response to previous iterations of the code in this project were implimented at various points in `feedreader.js`; comments in the file make note these suggested changes and concomitant techniques and their implimentation.

 * This README was based on [a template by Billie Thompson](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) posted as a gist under the username "PurpleBooth."
 The Github repository ["Awesome README" by Matias Singers](https://github.com/matiassingers/awesome-readme) posting under the username "matiassingers" was also consulted.

 * Udacity's FEND Nanodegree program provided the structure and much of the information I needed to learn the basics of HTML, CSS and JavaScript which allowed me to successfully complete this project.
 My fellow Udacity students as well as the wider programming community also provided indispensable information, resources, support and encouragement.